18 Incredible Ways To Deal With Depression & Anxiety In College

-Under the influence of such psychological concoction, any tendency towards your capability is likely truncated.
+Under the influence of such a psychological concoction, any tendency towards your capability is likely truncated.
 Hence, depression comes knocking.

-A source of anxiety in some schools are based on the course some students study.
+A source of anxiety in some schools is based on the course some students study.
 For example, there’s a very common occurrence among Nigerian students.
 It is the issue of being given a course of study a student did not apply for in a tertiary institution.

 Usually, this happens when the candidate meets the minimum requirement for admission but falls short of the available space in the desired department due to ranking based on merit.

 This ‘spillover’ candidate goes to other departments that have not met their admission quota for the session.
 I get it – no one likes second best, no one likes leftovers, and if an average person will have his way, he will always prefer ‘me over others’.

 The pain associated with rejection is perhaps not as heart-rending as the pain of having one’s ego bruised when treated as one who deserves less; talk less of being denied the chance of pursuing one’s dreams.